The-Back-Room/The-Back-Room.github.io/docs/WindowsThemes/Miscellaneous/macOSAbstract.md

 {: .important }
 > {: .opaque }
 > {: .info }
 > ℹ️ This theme is designed for Windows 10 and 11.
-It includes wallpapers, color schemes, and sounds inspired by the horror movie A Nightmare On Elm Street.
-All content is sourced from the movie and is intended for personal use only.
+It includes wallpapers ported from various macOS versions.
+All content is sourced from the original creators and is intended for personal use only.

 ---

 ## Features
 * Multiple Themes
-* Custom Sounds
 * Custom Cursors
 * Supports 4k Resolutions